dapr/dapr/samples/distributed-calculator/README.md

 ...
 ```

-Moderns services are dynamic.
-Between autoscaling, updates and failures, service instances and their network locations are constantly changing.
-By enabling service discovery, Actions allows developers to focus on _what_ their services do instead of _where_ they're hosted or _how_ they communicate.
+Microservice applications are dynamic with scaling, updates and failures causing services to change their network endpoints.
+Actions enables you to call service endpoints with a consistent URL syntax, utilizing the hosting platform’s service discovery capabilities to resolve the endpoint location.

 ### Simplified State Management

-Actions sidecars also help facilitate state management.
+Actions side-cars provide state management.
 In this sample, we persist our calculator's state each time we click a new button.
 This means we can refresh the page, close the page or even take down our `calculator-front-end` pod, and still retain the same state when we next open it.
 Actions adds a layer of indirection so that our app doesn't need to know where it's persisting state.
 It doesn't have to keep track of keys, handle retry logic or worry about state provider specific configuration.
-All it has to do is GET or POST against its actions sidecar's state endpoint: `http://localhost:3500/state`.
+All it has to do is GET or POST against its Actions sidecar's state endpoint: `http://localhost:3500/state`.

 Take a look at `server.js` in the `react-calculator` directory.
 Note that it exposes two state endpoints for our React client to get and set state: the GET `/state` endpoint and the POST `/persist` endpoint.
 Both forward client calls to the Actions state endpoint: